 - has all clutter been removed

-- does your parent have really good lighting to help them see ?
+- does your parent have good lighting to help them see ?

-- have you installed remote sensor lighting which comes on and off ? automatically making it easier for your loved ones ?
+- have you installed remote sensor lighting which comes on and off ?
+This will automatically make it easier for your loved ones to see

 - are there non-slip mats for the bath and shower, or non-slip tape ?